 All of the 1st and 2nd place Junior Division category winners were nominated for the Discovery Channel Young Scientist Challenge.
-This year, two Colorado students were named as Semi-Finalists and one of those was chosen as a Finalist to attend the DCYSC competition in Washington, DC, October, 2005.
+This year, two Colorado students were named as Semi-Finalists and Iftin Abshir was chosen as a Finalist to attend the DCYSC competition in Washington, DC in October.

 See the complete list of CSEF Grand Award winners, Special Award winners, and Scholarship winners or print a copy of the official 2005 Press Release.